-Add your name to the Make Capture The Flag movie petition!
-Fight Hollywood ageism by telling them you want to see this film about a group of retired veterans fighting over a flagpole in a retirement community.
+Add your name to the Make Capture The Flag movie newsletter!
+Tell us if you want to be notified about the upcoming crowdfunding campaign and want to see this film about a group of retired veterans fighting over a flagpole in a retirement community.

 What is Capture The Flag?